 The e-PR submission platform can be daunting for many.
 A single error might deem your entire application invalid.
 Hence, engaging our experts at Paul Immigrations would therefore erase all your worries — ensuring that your application is submitted without any errors.

 Age does not completely determine the result because ICA assesses every application holistically across several different factors.
-Options are still open as long as you meet any of the following criteria for Permanent Residency:

 Yes, employers have an important role in your application’s success.
 Their written recommendations would indicate your capabilities at work and how well you have been contributing to the economy.